 - 29.1.1 A "grievance", for the purpose of this Agreement, shall be defined as a claim that a provision or provisions of this Agreement have been violated.
-Any other dispute or disagreement pertaining to a final administrative decision that directly affects a faculty member's employment or related personnel matters, except for tenure, promotion, reappointment, or dismissal, will follow procedures outside of this Agreement. - 29.1.2 In accordance with Article 23, a grievance alleging procedural violations with respect to tenure or promotion, or a grievance alleging a violation of this Agreement with respect to reappointment, shall be filed within twenty (20) days of the final decision by the President or VPAA respectively.
+Any other dispute or disagreement pertaining to a final administrative decision that directly affects a faculty member's employment or related personnel matters, except for tenure, promotion, reappointment, or dismissal, will follow procedures outside of this Agreement. - 29.1.2 A grievance, alleging procedural violations with respect to tenure or promotion (see Article 23.2.3.d.3) or a grievance alleging a violation of this Agreement with respect to reappointment (See Article 23.2.1.13), shall be filed within twenty (20) days of the final decision by the President or VPAA, respectively.
 Dismissal shall be handled in accordance with Article 28.